lasseufpa/5gm-lidar/README.md

 ```
 In the case above there was N=1 scene per episode, but in general there are more than 1 scene per episode (N>1).

-A file episode.db was created in current folder.
+A file episodedata.db was created in current folder.
 Rename and move it to its final folder.

 2. Write the ray information as both npz and hdf5 files.
 Write to folder ./insitedata.
 Note that all data is written and if the Tx / Rx pair is not valid, NaN are used.

 First you need to edit and change variables such as numScenesPerEpisode.

-cd D:\github\5gm-data
+`cd D:\github\5gm-data`

-Copy the episode.db to the current folder.
+Copy the episodedata.db to the current folder.
 You may have different .db files:
 ```
 D:\github\5gm-data>dir *.db
  O volume na unidade D é Data